FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 It’s not only about talking about Forex markets, but it’s also about knowing the real factors behind price fluctuations.
 Many traders are beginning to learn rapidly about the technical indicators and conclude that this is all that matters.
 Also, it’s false!
 There’s a lot more to it than merely having moving averages and an RSI.

-This price influence comes from a variety of causes, from determining the stability of the economy to knowing what the central bank is going to do with interest rates.
+This price influence comes from a variety of causes of trading stress, from determining the stability of the economy to knowing what the central bank is going to do with interest rates.